FuelLabs/sway-applications/APPLICATION_PROGRESS.md

 - Rename `contract_abi` to `interface`
 - Move documentation onto the interface rather than have it on the implementation
 - Campaigns do not have any descriptions / titles / context
-  - Should probably use a vec
+  - Should probably use a vec to store data that a human can use to distinguish between campaigns
   - Cannot search for campaigns aside from by a number from 0...X where X is known
 - No easy way to retrieve campaigns by user
   - Must iterate from 0...X where X is known by another function call